 Goal 1: Build trust and strengthen credibility to your brand

 One of the most important objectives of your communication is to establish trust with your stakeholders.
 Without trust, running any business becomes impossible over the long haul.

-Sponsored content on Expressen and Dagens Nyheter explained the background to the problems.
+Sponsored content on Swedish tabloid Expressen and broadsheet paper Dagens Nyheter explained the background to the problems.
 The content spoke to the public’s frustrations; as a result, the public confidence increased with 15% after they had read at least one of the sponsored articles.

-Read more about the PostNord case here, or watch the case video below:
+Read more about the PostNord case study, or watch the case video below:

 To recruit, keep and engage your employees is a must for every business and organisation.
 The competition for the top talent is tough, however, especially within the IT sector.